ibbibrahim/next_app/README.md

 3. `yarn dev` - Start the development server (http://localhost:3000)
 4. `cd ../backend` - Go to the backend folder
 5. `yarn install` - Install the dependencies
-6. `yarn migrate` - Run the knex db migrations
+6. `yarn migrate` - Run the knex database migrations
+7. `yarn seed` - Run the knex seed files with mock data
-7. `yarn dev` - Start the development server (http://localhost:3001)
+8. `yarn dev` - Start the development server (http://localhost:3001)

 # Design
 1. [MUI](https://mui.com/) is installed and used for the design of the frontend.